DPAC: Distribution-Preserving Adversarial Control for Diffusion Sampling

-Our practical implementation (\cref{alg:dpac}) requires computing an inner product between an $x$-space gradient ($w \propto \nabla_{x} \ell$) and an $\epsilon$-space score ($s_k$).
-This is an approximation of the true, theoretically-pure projection.
-We therefore test two practical, computationally cheap choices for the metric $G_t$ used in this inner product $\langle \cdot, \cdot \rangle_{G_t}$.

-\textbf{(A) Identity (Euclidean):} $G_t=I$.
-This is the simplest choice.
-It computes a standard Euclidean inner product, effectively treating the $x$-space gradient and $\epsilon$-space score as commensurate.

-\textbf{(B) Noise-Scaled:} $G_t=(1-\alpha_t)^{-1}I$.
-Here, $\alpha_t$ denotes the cumulative signal power at time $t$ (i.e., $\bar{\alpha}_t$ in standard DDPM~\cite{ho_ddpm_2020} notation).
-This metric is motivated by the scaling of the score function in the original SDE theory.
-It aims to create a theoretically-consistent inner product by weighting the dot product by the inverse noise variance $(1-\alpha_t)^{-1}$.
+Our practical implementation (\cref{alg:dpac}) requires computing an inner product between an $x$-space gradient ($w_k\propto\nabla_x\ell$) and a score $s_k$.
+This is an approximation of the theoretically pure tangential projection, so we consider two computationally cheap metric choices $G_t$: (A) Identity (Euclidean): $G_t=I$.
+This computes a standard Euclidean inner product, treating the two fields as commensurate.
+(B) Noise-Scaled: $G_t=(1-\alpha_t)^{-1}I$.
+Here, $\alpha_t$ denotes the cumulative signal power at time $t$ (i.e., $\bar{\alpha}_t$ in DDPM~\cite{ho_ddpm_2020} notation).
+This choice is motivated by the scaling of the score in diffusion theory, weighting by the inverse noise variance $(1-\alpha_t)^{-1}$.
 We empirically evaluate its effect in \cref{sec:ablation}.

-\textbf{Stability via Normalization.} The raw gradient $w = \mathcal{G}_{k-1}(x_{\text{clean}})$ (\cref{alg:dpac}, line 8) can have an arbitrarily large magnitude.
-Directly applying this vector (even after projection) leads to numerical instability and sample collapse (see \cref{sec:ablation}).
-A simple clipping approach is insufficient, as the perturbation magnitude would remain coupled to the raw gradient scale.
-To ensure stable guidance, our algorithm follows a critical Project-then-Normalize sequence which disentangles the guidance direction from its magnitude.
-We first project the gradient $w$ to compute the (unscaled) tangential direction $u^\star$ (line 9), and then normalize it to a unit vector $u_{\text{hat}}$ (line 10).
-This ensures that the final step size of the perturbation (line 11) is \emph{exclusively} controlled by the scalar schedule $\eta_k$.
-This disentanglement is the key to preventing the numerical collapse observed in naive guidance implementations.
+The raw gradient $w_k=\mathcal{G}_{k-1}(x_{k-1}^{\text{clean}})$ can have an arbitrarily large magnitude.
+Directly injecting this vector (even after projection) can lead to numerical instability and sample collapse (see \cref{sec:ablation}).
+A simple clipping approach is insufficient because the perturbation magnitude remains coupled to the raw gradient scale.
+DPAC therefore uses a critical Project-then-Normalize sequence: we first compute the unnormalized projected direction $u_k^\star$ via \cref{eq:score_proj_method}, then normalize to a unit vector $u_{\text{hat}}$ via \cref{eq:proj_norm_update}.
+This disentangles direction (set by projection) from magnitude (set solely by $\eta_k$), preventing collapse in naive guidance.